trilom/file-changes-action/README.md

           cat $HOME/files.csv
 ```

-You can set the output and fileOutput to ' ' for txt output.
+You can set the output and fileOutput to 'space' for txt output.
 We also used a specific token, and got info for the PR that this push came from.

 ```yaml
 name: push-develop